viktor-bujko/nswi041_enrollments_module/seminar-work-template.md

 #### Actors

-[*Document here all actors from the use case diagrams.
-Make a subsection for each actor and their short description in each subsection.*]

 ##### Student

 Student actor represents a university student who will use the student information system as a main method of interaction between him and the university.